MASILab/pyPheWAS/docs/tutorial/researchtools.rst

 .. note:: the outfile parameter is not required.
 If it is left off, the default output file will be "feature_matrix_[group file name]" So if "group.csv" is entered as the group file and the outfile parameter is not specified, the feature matrix will be placed in "feature_matrix_group.csv"

 The valid options for reg_type:
- * log: logarithmic regression
+ * log: for binary aggregates
- * lin: linear regression
+ * lin: for count aggregates
- * dur: linear regression on the duration of diseases
+ * dur: for duration aggregates

 A sample execution of *pyPhewasLookup*::